 The Memorial University of Newfoundland, situated in St. Johns, was established in 1925 and has 4 main campuses, as well as 2 satellite campuses in 3 regions of Newfoundland and Labrador.
 The university offers degrees in Engineering, Geology, Business, and Medicine and is rated as one of the best universities in Canada.

 The College of the North Atlantic, in Stephenville, was established in 1997 and consists of several smaller trade-schools.
 The college offers over 100 study programs at 17 campuses all over Newfoundland and Labrador.
 In addition, there are 25 private trade-schools throughout Newfoundland and Labrador.

 Newfoundland and Labrador Attractions

 If you enjoy sight-seeing, there are many rustic lighthouses and museums to visit across the province.
 Some of the top attractions include the Fisherman’s Museum in Twillingate, an Aquarium in Petty Harbour, several nature reserves, and a few art galleries and theatres.

-For hunters, the province has excellent populations of moose and caribou, black bear, lynx, small game, migratory birds, and waterfowl.
+For hunters, the province has excellent populations of moose and caribou, black bears, lynx, small game, migratory birds, and waterfowl.
 Few places on earth can rival the fishing in Newfoundland and Labrador, with world-class opportunities for landlocked salmon, northern pike, whitefish, trophy brook trout, Atlantic salmon, and arctic char.

 Nature-lovers will be astounded at the opportunities for whale and bird watching.
 In addition, there are places to enjoy kayaking and canoeing, rafting, scuba diving, and sailing, and snowmobiling, all while surrounded by breath-taking scenery.